Konubinix' opinionated web of thoughts

 Source quality is part of the claim

-A footnote pointing at the primary source — the specification, the standard, the maintainer’s own documentation, the source code of the system under discussion, or a blog post or forum answer from a well-known and respected actor of the domain — supports a claim differently than a footnote pointing at a forum thread or a blog post by an unknown author.
+A source node pointing at the primary source — the specification, the standard, the maintainer’s own documentation, the source code of the system under discussion, or a blog post or forum answer from a well-known and respected actor of the domain — supports a claim differently than one pointing at a forum thread or a blog post by an unknown author.
 Both are citations; only one is evidence.
-The note prefers the primary source whenever it exists and is reachable, and names it as such: the RFC for a protocol, the official documentation for a product’s guarantees, the published paper for a result.
+The note prefers the primary source whenever it exists and is reachable, and names it as such.

 Secondary sources are admissible only when they interpret a primary source the note cannot host — paywalled, deprecated, untranslated — and they are named as secondary, with the reason the primary is not cited directly.
 Anonymous forum posts, undated blog entries, screen- shots without provenance, and AI-generated summaries are not citations: they are unsourced claims wearing the costume of one, and they do not survive the audit.
 A note built on them collapses the moment the sourcing chain is followed.